TruClient/UISamples/UI Features.md

 ## <a name="Alphabetically"></a> UI Elements Listed Alphabetical:

 Github naturally sorts folders in the repository in alphabetical order.
-To avoid yanking your chain with empty folders, each folder is created only when there is a script that goes in it.
+To avoid yanking your chain with empty folders, each of the 43 folders below is created only when there is a script that goes in it.

 *	Accordion
 *	Autocomplete